 Simply put, impaired waters are polluted waters.
 More technically, they are waters that do not meet water quality standards for their designated uses, such as recreation, fishing, or drinking.
 Impaired waters could be suffering from excess nutrients, low dissolved oxygen, toxins, bacteria, heat, or any combination of these problems.
 The most common causes are pathogens, such as bacteria, and nutrients, especially nitrogen and phosphorus.
 Most impairments come from nonpoint sources, which are harder to control.
-More than 90 percent of Delaware's waterways are considered impaired.

 When waters are identified as impaired on 303(d) lists, a Total Maximum Daily Load (TMDL) must be developed.
 Tributary Action Teams and other groups have recommended pollution control strategies and other types of watershed plans to improve the quality of our waterways.